Health

 Social Anxiety

-It is estimated that about 40-60% of people who stutter also have social anxiety disorder.
+A significant proportion of people who stutter also have social anxiety disorder.
 Making phone calls, introducing yourself, ordering, giving presentations - the anxiety of "I might stutter" accompanies every daily situation.
 This anxiety generates avoidance behavior (avoiding speaking situations), leading to lost social opportunities.

 Impact on Identity